Learn how the complaint process works

 4. Complaint published

-We publish information about your complaint—such as the subject and date of the complaint—on our public Consumer Complaint Database.
+We publish information about your complaint (without information that directly identifies you) in our public Consumer Complaint Database.
 With your consent we also publish your description of what happened, after taking steps to remove personal information.
+Learn more about how we share complaint data.

 5. Consumer review

 We will let you know when the company responds.
-You’ll be able to review the company’s response and will have 60 days to give us feedback about the complaint process.
+You’ll be able to review the company’s response and will have 60 days to provide feedback about the company's response.